Mentha longifolia: Cultivation

 Like almost all mints, Mentha longifolia can be invasive.
 Care needs to be taken when planting it in non-controlled areas.

 Uses

 Nicholas Culpeper's Complete Herbal (1653) states that "It is good for wind and colic in the stomach ...
 The juice, laid on warm, helps the King's evil or kernels in the throat ...
 The decoction or distilled water helps a stinking breath, proceeding from corruption of the teeth, and snuffed up the nose, purges the head.
 It helps the scurf or dandruff of the head used with vinegar."

-In addition, Mentha longifolia, like other Mentha species, is known to have important medicinal properties.
+Additionally, M. longifolia, like other Mentha species, may have medicinal properties.